-Street vendors are an integral part of urban economies around the world, offering easy access to a wide range of goods and services in public spaces.
-They sell everything from fresh vegetables to prepared foods, from building materials to garments and crafts, from consumer electronics to auto repairs to haircuts.
+Street vendors and market traders are an integral part of urban economies around the world, offering easy access to a wide range of affordable goods and services in public spaces.
+They sell everything from fresh vegetables to prepared foods, from building materials to garments and crafts, and from consumer electronics to auto repairs to haircuts.

 - Most street vendors provide the main source of income for their households, bringing food to their families and paying school fees for their children.

 - These informal workers have strong linkages to the formal economy.
-Over half the IEMS sample said they source the goods they sell from formal enterprises.
+Over half of the interviewed workers said they source the goods they sell from formal enterprises.
 Many customers work in formal jobs.

 - Many vendors try to keep the streets clean and safe for their customers and provide them with friendly personal service.

 - Street vendors create jobs, not only for themselves but for porters, security guards, transport operators, storage providers, and others.

 - Many generate revenue for cities through payments for licenses and permits, fees and fines, and certain kinds of taxes.